Skip to Content

 In some cases, white collar crimes are also classified as theft.
 Theft of property involves knowingly obtaining or taking control of property without the owner's consent.
 Theft of services refers to fraudulent or deceptive practices that result from receiving services without paying full value.
 Regardless of the charge you face, our Knoxville theft crime attorney can fight for your freedom and create a strong defense strategy.
 We can challenge the elements of the case and evidence submitted against you by the prosecution using information gained from a detailed investigation of our own.

-What is the Penalty for Theft in Tennessee?
+What are the Penalties for Theft Offenses in Tennessee?

 In Tennessee, the penalties for theft depend on the value of the property or services that were stolen.
 Possible classifications and penalties for theft in Tennessee include: